Interreg-Project UP STRAW

-- Create technical tools that will help professionals to know how to use straw and to prescribe it (BIM, ETA, carbon balance, straw building device).
+- We created Technical tools that help professionals to know how to use straw and to prescribe it (BIM, ETA, carbon balance, straw building device).

-- Ensuring the training of students, architects, engineers, and builders for using straw in their projects.
+- We developed a MOOC and other training programmes for students, architects, engineers, and builders for using straw in their projects.

-- Market development strategy for boosting demand and SMEs’ ability to serve this demand.
+- We elaborated a market development strategy for boosting demand and SMEs’ ability to serve this demand.

-- Validating straw insulation techniques for retrofitting existing buildings.
+- We validated straw insulation techniques for retrofitting existing buildings.

-Around thirty sub-actions are associated with these main actions.
+Around thirty sub-actions are associated with the main actions.

 The long term effects will be a major change in the perception of straw as a building material thanks to training programmes and appropriate demonstration and communication.
-The project will also bring concrete solutions to actual challenges like terms of reference for public procurement, specifications for straw in BIM (Building Information Modelling) or life cycle assessment for straw and guarantee system.
+The project also brought tangible solutions to actual challenges like terms of reference for public procurement, specifications for straw in BIM (Building Information Modelling) or life cycle assessment for straw and guarantee system.

-ESBA which will support on the long term results of the actions UP Straw.
+ESBA is supporting the long term results of the UP STRAW actions.

 CNCP-Feuillette (Lead Partner) email@example.com